Early life and career of Jeff Gordon: Racing in Australia and New Zealand

 In November 1986, John and Carol launched a successful campaign urging for donations to allow Jeff to race in Australia.
-In February 1987, Gordon traveled to Perth, Western Australia to compete in the inaugural World Sprint Car Championship at Claremont Speedway.
+In February 1987, Gordon traveled to Perth, Western Australia, to compete in the inaugural World Sprint Car Championship at Claremont Speedway.
 The three-day event was held from February 5 to 7.
 The 15-year-old Gordon was the youngest driver and one of eleven Americans in the field.
 Garry Rush won the main event, while Gordon came in 12th.

 In December 1988, Kiwi car owner John Rae of Taranaki invited Gordon to compete in a series of races in New Zealand.
 Rae watched Gordon race in Perth the previous year and followed his progress in the United States.
 Gordon participated in fifteen races during a two-week stretch, winning fourteen of them.
 He competed on tracks such as Western Springs.

 Major national sanctioned racing

 In July 1987, Gordon drove the No. 20 car for Bob Trostle at Knoxville Raceway.
 Also that summer, Gordon earned a three-race deal from car owner Gary Stanton, whose No. 40 machine scored a victory in the fourth annual King's Royal at Eldora Speedway with driver Jac Haudenschild.
 In this ride, Gordon competed in the Knoxville Nationals.
 This partnership did not last long but the two remained in touch.

 Gordon became street legal when he earned his driver's license in Indiana.
 Now age sixteen, Gordon was eyeing to make a name for himself in races sanctioned by the United States Auto Club and the World of Outlaws.
 He became the youngest driver to earn a USAC license.
 Gordon made his USAC debut at Eldora on March 17, 1988, finishing 20th.
 He applied to join the speedway's Big "E" Club a month later.

-Gordon spent most of the 1988 season driving the No. 6 for an owner named Terry Winterbotham.
+Gordon spent most of the 1988 season driving the No. 6 for owner Terry Winterbotham.
 In their first race together, Gordon broke the track record and earned a victory in the main event.
 The season concluded with Gordon winning thirteen races and three track championships in Ohio.

 On the night of May 13, 1989, shortly after graduating from Tri-West High, Gordon traveled to Bloomington to race, only changing his uniform after arriving at the speedway.
 On May 20, Gordon earned his first USAC victory in a sprint car at Florence Speedway in Union, Kentucky.